EyalShemuel/directInsuranceApp/README.md

 Making it accessible required changing the color of a checkbox, expanding buttons for easier touch, adding ALT to images, using buttons and text customized for accessibility, and more...

+## There is documentation in DOC folder that include screenshots and App Accessibility Survey

+## Problems I encountered and solved using help, suggestions, or debugging of artificial intelligence
+1. Adding the same RTL on mobile and WEB
+2. Adding TITLE to all pages
+3. Adding a label to a checkbox

+## The app simulates the entire login and connection process, including error messages and success messages.

 ## Get started

 1. clone the rposetory and do to the riposetory derectory